Dacia Duster Problems You Should Be Aware Of!

 • AdBlue warning with a mileage countdown

-• “Check anti-pollution system” message
+• “Check anti-pollution system” messages

-• Warning persists even after refilling
+• Warning returns shortly after refill

-• Ask if the car has had any AdBlue-related repairs (tank, injector, sensor)
+• Ask for proof of any AdBlue/SCR repairs (tank, injector, sensor).

 • Judder pulling away